 (4) In the oral examination, the candidate is required to prove that he or she understands the basic structures of the subject in question and is able to participate in discussions on the subject.
 The main aspects covered in the examination, the evaluation of the candidate's performance and the key factors determining the result or grade are to be recorded in a report and signed by the examiners.
+An oral examination can also be completed online via a video conference system which is provided centrally by Leuphana.
+Further provisions on the completion of oral examinations which are completed online are provided by the "Regulations on the students via the learning platform.

 (5) A presentation is, on the one hand, an independently produced, in-depth and, if applicable, written analysis of a problem from the given discipline that takes into consideration and evaluates the relevant literature, and, on the other hand, the oral presentation of the candidate's work and an explanation of his or her findings.
+The oral presentation of the assessment.
+It can also be completed online via a video conference system which is provided centrally by Leuphana.
+Further provisions for the completion of presentations online are laid down in the "Regulations on the completion of online assessments in the Professional School".
+The method is announced in advance to the students via the learning platform.